Rotary Club of Incline Village

 Opportunities for You to Serve!

 EAT SEE'S CANDY TO SUPPORT CHARITY.
-Buy your Valentine's Day Candy by January 31st to have it delivered on time anywhere you want!
-Just click on this link to visit our online store: https://www.yumraising.com/secure/rotaryfoi_eat_candy_to_support_rotary_charity95/Frafra7648/candy
+Buy Spring and Easter Candy and have it delivered anywhere you want!
+We need volunteers to buy See's Candy and have it delivered to yourself, your friends, or your family.
+Then, EAT the candy and buy more!
+The proceeds go to our club's local projects.
+Just click on this link to visit our online store: https://www.yumraising.com/secure/rotaryfoi_buy_candy_to_support_charity93/Frafra5670/candy

 image